I-9 Form and Required Documents

 What if I am notified by Human Resources that an employee does not have an I-9 on file?

-If you are notified by Human Resources that an I-9 is not in the file for an employee, you must have the employee complete one as soon as you are notified and return the completed form to Human Resources.
+If you are notified by Human Resources that an I-9 is not in the file for an employee, you must have the employee complete one as soon as you are notified.
+In the search bar in Workday, they will need to enter “Complete Form I-9”.
 If the employee or department does not comply, you will be notified to terminate the employee immediately.
 Completion of the I-9 form is a condition of employment.

 Do I have to complete a new I-9 if a part-time employee returns after summer break?

-No. As long as the employee is an active employee in Banner, they do not need to submit a new I-9.
+No. As long as the employee is an active employee, they do not need to submit a new I-9.
 If an employee leaves PCC and comes back, our current policy is to have all employees do a new I-9.

 How can I tell if an I-9 has been already completed and on file?